odan/prisma/docs/readme.md

 * Communication with the database.
 * Data access logic / query logic
-* No business logic!
+* No business logic here!
+(Use Services for business logic)
-* Todo: Add more details

 ### Domain Services

-* Complex business logic e.g. calulation, validation, file creation etc.
+Here is the right place for complex business logic e.g. calulation, validation, file creation etc.

-* Todo: Add more details
+This layer provides cohesive, high-level logic for related parts of an application.
+This layer is invoked directly by the Controllers.

+The business logic should be placed in the service classes, and we should be aiming for fat models and skinny controllers.

 ### Migrations